|Office of Administration|

 This method provides for a flat rate allowance for meals, lodging and incidental expenses regardless of where lodging is obtained, including lodging with relatives or friends.
-Rates are established
+Rates are established.

 Location Per Diem:

-- all other locations in New York state: $35
+- All other locations in New York State $35.00

 Receipted Method (Method 2)

 Since rates are based on location of lodging, the county and city must be indicated on the travel voucher.
-Receipts are required for lodging, but are not required for meals when using method 2.
+Receipts are required for lodging, but are not required for meals when using Method 2.

 Each day the traveler is in overnight travel status, the traveler is eligible for reimbursement for lodging up to a maximum lodging per diem and a per diem allowance for meals.
 The meal per diem is for dinner the first night and breakfast the following day.

 Travelers using this method are also eligible for an additional per diem for breakfast if they have to leave more than one hour before their normal work start time the first day, and/or for dinner if they return more than two hours later than their normal work ending time on the last day of travel.
 In these cases, breakfast and/or dinner will be reimbursed up to the maximum amount of the meal per diem allowance specified for the particular area of lodging.
-The meal per diem allowance is apportioned for breakfast and dinner.
-See www.osc.state.ny.us/agencies/travel/meals.htmfor current meal allowances.
+The meal per Diem allowance is apportioned for breakfast and dinner.
+See http://www.osc.state.ny.us/agencies/travel/meals.htmfor current meal allowances.

 Day Trip Reimbursement